pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### management.html.erb

-- User List: A list of admin, la, and student(logged in within last 6 months) and manage their role.
+- User List: A list of admins, LAs, and students(logged in within the last 6 months) and manage their role.
 - Set announcement base on roles.
 - Hiring Settings
 - Link to edit form